 This International Aid & Development Income Statement has been prepared in accordance with the requirements set out in the ACFID Code of Conduct.
 For further information on the Code, please refer to the ACFID Code of Conduct Implementation Guidance available www.acfid.asn.au.

-DIRECTORS DECLARATION FOR THE YEAR ENDED 30TH JUNE 2016
+RESPONSIBLE PERSONS' DECLARATION FOR THE YEAR ENDED 30TH JUNE 2018

-The directors of the entity declare that:
+The responsible person of the entity declares that: In the responsible persons' opinion